 Increase in amount owed = $4,800

-New to the incentive is an expanded ceiling for who qualifies.
+New to the incentive is an expanded ceiling for first time buyers who qualify.
 Singles or families with household incomes of up to $150,000 annually can now borrow from FTHBI.
 That’s a leap of $30,000 from the previous ceiling of $120,000.

 Maximum home prices are 4.5 times annual income, an increase from 4 times in past.
-And, you can now buy a home worth up to $722,000 (including down payments), compared to $505,000 in past.
+And, first time buyers can now buy a home worth up to $722,000 (including down payments), compared to $505,000 in past.

-With the extra down payment, buyers can borrow more for a new home.
-As the amount they owe decreases, their interest payments go down.
+With the extra down payment, first time buyers can borrow more for a new home.
+As the amount owed decreases, interest payments also go down.